NekfarBaqir/TinderCloneBackend/README.md

 # TinderCloneBackend
-This is an express node JS app
+This is an express node JS app and mongodb as a database

-## For_installing_dependencies: run ---- > npm install or yarn add
+### For_installing_dependencies: run ---- > npm install or yarn add